SimonHanischSAG/WxIntegrationTest/README.md

   <li>In behind WxIntegrationTestClient (and maybe WxInterceptor) is deployed and used on the tested IS clusters (= the clients) in order to run the tests directly there.</li>
 </ol>

-Of course the "testing IS node" and the "tested IS cluster" can be one and the same server.
+In behind all the communication between Controller and Client is handled by JMS messages.
+The Controller itself is not directly starting a test, it will always send a command to the Client for doing that.
+That loose coupling gives you more flexibility.
+Of course the "testing IS node" and the "tested IS cluster" can be physically one and the same server.

-<h1>How to use</h1>
+<h1>How to setup</h1>

 <h2>Installation</h2>